Mary Grygleski – Reactive for the Impatient – A Gentle Intro to Reactive Programming and Systems (Java Edition) (Introductory)

 The takeaways for the audience will be an understanding of the key differences between reactive programming versus reactive systems, and the strength and weaknesses of each of the surveyed frameworks.

-Andrew Grangaard – Reading Staticly Typed Code, for the Self Taught Scripter (Intermediate)
+Andrew Grangaard – Reading Rust: Statically Typed Code for the Self Taught Scripter (Intermediate)

 Let’s read some rust!